dantecatalfamo/mruby-zig/README.md

 mruby bindings for zig

-## Hacking

-To run the current example `main.zig` program, type `zig build run`.
-The `build.zig` file should handle pulling in and compiling `mruby`.

 ## Embedding

-To embed `mruby` into another zig project, you need to add a couple of lines to your build file.
-You will also need a copy of the `mruby` source tree, and the files `src/mruby.zig` and `src/mruby_compat.c`.
+To embed `mruby` into another zig project, you just need to recursively clone this repository and add a couple of lines to your `build.zig`.

 - Add the following lines to `build.zig`, with the paths changed to match the correct location